bikashkumars/aws-architect/security/readme.md

 # Exceptions using Security Group and NACL

-For following service, you can not restrict using Security group and Network Access Control List
+Following traffic/services can not be restricted/controlled using either Security group or Network Access Control List ( NACL )

 Amazon Domain Name Services (DNS)